Blendify/blender-manual/trunk/blender_docs/manual/interface/introduction.rst

 which can then be named and saved for later use.

 Blender also makes heavy use of keyboard shortcuts to speed up work.
-These can also be customized in the :ref:`Keymap Editor <prefs-input-keymap_editor>`.
+These can also be customized in the :ref:`Keymap Editor <prefs-input-keymap-editor>`.

 Screen Elements